googs0/googs0.github.io/README.md

 # googs0.github.io

+## Michael Gugliotti
-## Aspiring data engineer and software developer with a unique background in sound engineering, audiovisuals, and art.
+**Aspiring data engineer and software developer with a unique background in sound engineering, audiovisuals, and art.**

 ### Skills
 - Python